ConnectSDK/Connect-SDK-iOS-Google-Cast/README.md

 ##Setup
 ###Connect SDK Integration
-1. Go to the [Google Cast Developer site](https://developers.google.com/cast/docs/downloads) and download the iOS sender library
+1. Go to the [Google Cast Developer site](https://developers.google.com/cast/docs/developers#libraries) and download the iOS sender library
-2. Extract the GoogleCast.framework bundle from the downloaded ZIP file
+2. Extract the `GoogleCast.framework` bundle from the downloaded zip file
-3. Move the framework bundle into your google-cast folder
+3. Move the framework bundle into your `modules/google-cast/` directory
-4. Add GoogleCast.framework and MediaAccessibility.framework to `Link Binary With Libraries` section
-4. Run your project
+4. Link `GoogleCast.framework` with your application target

 ###Connect SDK Lite Integration
 1. Clone this repository into a subfolder of the Connect SDK Lite project